-Incentives are used to preserve the integrity and protection of the environment and the Cardano network.
-Scientific research, which combines mathematics, economic theory, and game theory, underpins the incentive mechanism.
+Incentives preserve the integrity and protection of the environment and the Cardano network.
+Scientific research underpins the incentive mechanism by combining mathematics, economics, and game theory.

-Many consider the Delegated Proof of Stake (DPoS) consensus algorithm a more efficient and democratic version of the PoS mechanism that preceded it.
-Both PoS and DPoS can be used as a substitute for the consensus algorithm for Proof of Work since a POW process needs plenty of external resources by design.
-The Proof of Work algorithm makes use of such a vast amount of computational research to create a distributed ledger that is static, decentralized, and transparent.
+Many consider the Delegated Proof of Stake (DPoS) consensus algorithm a more efficient and democratic version of the previous PoS mechanism.
+PoS and DPoS can be used as a substitute for the consensus algorithm for Proof of Work since a POW process requires plenty of external resources by design.
+The Proof of Work algorithm uses a vast amount of computational research to create a distributed ledger that is static, decentralized, and transparent.
 PoS and DPoS, by comparison, need fewer resources and are more competitive and environmentally friendly by nature.
-The fundamentals of the Work Proof, and Stake Proof Algorithms that preceded it must first be grasped to understand how Delegated Stake Proof works.
+The fundamentals of the Work Proof and Stake Proof Algorithms that preceded it must first be grasped to understand how Delegated Stake Proof works.

 DPoS vs PoS

 Although PoS and DPoS are identical in the stakeholder context, DPoS introduces a novel democratic voting mechanism, which elects block producers.
-Since the voters maintain a DPoS structure, delegates are encouraged to be fair and effective or vote out.
-Furthermore, in terms of transactions per second, DPoS blockchain tends to be faster than the PoS ones.
+Since the voters maintain a DPoS structure, delegates are encouraged to be fair and effective or voted out.
+Furthermore, the DPoS blockchain tends to be faster than the PoS ones in terms of transactions per second.

 DPoS vs POW

-Where PoS aims to fix PoW's faults, DPoS looks to streamline the process of block-creation.
-Despite this, DPoS systems can handle more large quantities of blockchain transactions rapidly.
+Where PoS aims to fix PoW's faults, DPoS looks to streamline the block-creation process.
+Despite this, DPoS systems can rapidly handle large quantities of blockchain transactions.
 Today DPoS is not being used in the same manner as PoW or PoS.
-PoW is still considered the most reliable consensus algorithm, and as such is where most transmittance of money takes place.
+PoW is still considered the most reliable consensus algorithm and is where most money transmittance takes place.
 PoS is faster than PoW and possibly has more use cases.
 DPoS restricts staking use to the preference of block producers.

-Its actual block production is predetermined, as opposed to PoW's competitive system.
+Its actual block production is predetermined, unlike PoW's competitive system.
 At block production, each witness gets a switch.
 Some people claim that DPoS should be considered a Proof of Authority system.
 DPoS differs substantially from POW and even PoS.
-Its integration of stockholder voting assists as a means for deciding and motivating honest and efficient delegates.
+Its integration of stockholder voting assists in deciding and motivating honest and efficient delegates.

-However, genuine block production is different from PoS systems and, in most cases, grants a sophisticated performance in terms of transactions per second.
+However, genuine block production differs from PoS systems and, in most cases, grants a sophisticated performance in terms of transactions per second.
 The inclusion of voting by stakeholders acts as a way of evaluating and encouraging fair and successful delegates (or witnesses).
-The actual block output, however, is very different from PoS systems and show a higher performance in terms of transactions per second in the majority of cases.
+The actual block output, however, is very different from PoS systems and shows higher performance in terms of transactions per second in the majority of cases.

 What is Stake Pool Performance?

-The efficiency metric is a measure of how well a pool of stakes performs.
+The efficiency metric measures how well a pool of stakes performs.
 This is given as a percentage and is determined according to how many blocks the stake pool has produced relative to how many it was supposed to make.
 For instance, if a pool provides only half the number of blocks for which it has been nominated, its output rating is 50%.
-This could be because the pool has a poor network connection, or its operator has turned it off.
+This could be because the pool has a poor network connection or its operator has turned it off.

 For a more extended period, performance scores have more meaning.
 In the current epoch, if a pool has not yet been selected to produce a block, its output rating would be 0 percent, even if it were likely to generate blocks later in the epoch.
 Its 100% performance ratings are only possible if pools generated more blocks than it was ever nominated to create.